How To Register For Scat Test

 Why spy?

-• Sometimes we do demand to call real methods of a dependency just however want to verify or track interactions with that dependency, this is where we would utilise a spy.
+- Sometimes we do demand to call real methods of a dependency just however want to verify or track interactions with that dependency, this is where we would utilise a spy.

-• When a field is annotated with @Spy, Mockito volition create a wrapper around an actual case of that object and therefore nosotros can call real implementation and also verify interactions at the aforementioned time.
+, Mockito volition create a wrapper around an actual case of that object and therefore nosotros can call real implementation and also verify interactions at the aforementioned time. - Some of the behavior of a spy could be mocked if neened.

-• in the example below, the dependency beliefs is not mocked but still information technology's interactions are verified.
+- in the example below, the dependency beliefs is not mocked but still information technology's interactions are verified.

 import static org . hamcrest .
 CoreMatchers . is ; import static org . junit .
 Assert . assertThat ; import static org . mockito .
 Mockito .*; import org.junit.Before ; import org.junit.Exam ; import org.mockito.InjectMocks ; import org.mockito.MockitoAnnotations ; import org.mockito.Spy ; public grade CustomerServiceTestV2 { @Spy private CustomerDaoImpl daoSpy ; @InjectMocks private CustomerService service ; @Earlier public void setUp () throws Exception { MockitoAnnotations . initMocks ( this ); } @Examination public void exam () { Customer customer = new Customer (); assertThat ( service . addCustomer ( client ), is ( simulated )); verify ( daoSpy ). salvage ( any ( Customer . grade )); verify ( daoSpy , times ( 1 )). exists ( anyString ()); verify ( daoSpy , never ()). delete ( whatever ( Customer . class )); } }